Bunds drift down, await ECB bond-buying details

 However, cash from an 11.5 billion euro zero-coupon bond redemption on Friday should offer support.

-Italy will sell up to 3.75 billion euros of zero-coupon and inflation-linked bonds on Tuesday and will announce later on Monday details of a BTP auction on Thursday [ID:nR1E8I9022].
+Italy will sell up to 3.75 billion euros of zero-coupon and inflation-linked bonds on Tuesday and will announce later on Monday details of a BTP auction on Thursday.

 "Nothing is trading in the street or client wise," a trader said.
 "Maybe we'll start to see some dealers positioning for this week's Italian supply later in the day but more likely it happens tomorrow."